-The museum is located on top of the Vomero hill, at the highest point of the city of Naples, Campania region, southern Italy.
+The National Museum of San Martino (Italian: Museo nazionale di San Martino) is a former monastery complex, now a museum, located on top of the Vomero hill, at the highest point of the city of Naples, southern Italy.

-Address: Largo S. Martino, 5, 80129 Napoli
+Address: Largo S. Martino, 5, 80129 Naples, Italy

-Website: Direzione regionale Musei Campania
+Official website: Direzione regionale Musei Campania